codingwithlebo/fastpay-ui/README.md

 👥 Team
 Built at the Dev3pack Global Web3 Hackathon 2026
-NameRoleMalebo NkunaFrontend · UI/UX · PitchRizky JanuarSolana · Smart ContractsJacob MensahBackend · APIs · n8n
+NameRoleMalebo NkunaFrontend · UI/UX · PitchRizky JanuarSolana · Smart ContractsJacob escotoBackend · APIs · n8n

 📄 License
 MIT — free to use, modify, and build on.